 - The voice of the automotive industry

 - We supply information to consumers and accredited businesses on disputes alongside the adjudication process to promote resolution as early as possible and manage expectations

 - We provide access to online resources.
 For example, the ‘Garage Finder’ on The Motor Ombudsman website (themotorombudsman.org) allows consumers to view feedback and find their nearest Motor Ombudsman accredited garage quickly and easily.
-There is also an online vehicle recall database and a list of suspended and expelled garages and dealers
+There is also an online vehicle recall database

 - We conduct marketing and PR initiatives to drive increased awareness of the benefits of The Motor Ombudsman to consumers and accredited businesses

-Natasha Gasson, a graduate in law with experience in alternative dispute resolution, is the Ombudsman, and her primary responsibility is to review cases and issue a final decision if they have not been resolved through the adjudication process.
+Natasha Gasson, a graduate in law with experience in alternative dispute resolution, is the Ombudsman and her primary responsibility is to review cases and issue a final decision if they have not been resolved through the adjudication process.